John Rollin Ridge: Early life and education

 Born in 1827 in New Echota, Georgia, he was the son of John Ridge and his wife Sarah Bird Northrup, a European-American woman from Cornwall, Connecticut.
 His father had attended the Foreign Mission School there, beginning in 1819.
 Sarah's father was steward of the school.
 His parents married in 1824.

 Both his father and grandfather Major Ridge, were signatories to the Treaty of New Echota, which Congress affirmed in early 1836.
 By this they ceded Cherokee lands east of the Mississippi River.
 The tribe had been under pressure to move from state and federal governments, and was ultimately forced to remove to west of the Mississippi River, on what is known as the Trail of Tears.
 At the age of twelve, Ridge witnessed his father's assassination in Indian Territory at the hands of supporters of Cherokee leader John Ross, who had vehemently opposed the treaty.
 His mother, Sarah Bird Northrup Ridge, took John R. Ridge to Fayetteville, Arkansas for safety.

 In 1843, Ridge was sent to the Great Barrington School in Great Barrington, Massachusetts for two years.
 After that, he returned to Fayetteville to study law.
 During this period that his first known writing was published.
 He published a poem, "To a Thunder Cloud," in the Arkansas State Gazette.

 After starting a law practice, in 1847 Ridge married Elizabeth Wilson, a white woman.
 They had one daughter, Alice, in 1848.

 On the run

-In 1849, Ridge killed Ross sympathizer David Kell, whom he thought had been involved in his father's assassination, over a horse dispute.
+In 1849, Ridge killed Ross sympathizer David Kell, who he thought had been involved in his father's assassination, over a horse dispute.
 Despite having a good argument for self-defense, Ridge fled to Missouri to avoid prosecution.
 The next year, he went West in the California Gold Rush, but disliked being a miner.
 While there, he was rejoined by his wife and daughter.